Local Government Advisory Committee (LGAC) for the Office of the Washington State Auditor

 - Washington Association of County Officials (4 members)

 - Legislative, Evaluation, Accountability Program (LEAP) (1 member)

 For more information on the LGAC, please visit the Office of the Washington State Auditor LGAC website.

-If you are interested in serving as a WFOA Representative on the LGAC, please provide the following information via email to the Legislative and Professional Standards Chair and the WFOA President Elect:
+If you are interested in serving as a WFOA Representative on the LGAC, please provide the following information via email to the Professional Rules and Operational Standards Chair and the WFOA President Elect:

 - A little information about yourself, what skill you have to offer or why you believe you should be considered for the LGAC.